Results of the Limited Enthusiasm Model with Demographics

 A church with a low reproduction potential (well under the extinction threshold) can survive if it has no adult or child losses.
 The church survives on biological production alone.
 However, in this case, church numbers are very sensitive to losses.

 Consider an extreme case of a church with no enthusiasts, accounting for 20% of the community, and with no adult reversion.
-With no child losses, the church stays at 20% (horizontal line figure 4).
-If 25% of the children of believers are lost from the church, then the decline sets in (dotted line).
-The church will eventually become extinct, but it takes a very long time to do so.
+With no child losses, the church remains at 20% (horizontal line in Figure 4).
+If 25% of believers’ children are lost from the church, the decline sets in (dotted line).
+The church will eventually become extinct, but it will take a very long time.
 It has more than halved in 200 years.
 It is not losing 25% of its people, but only its children.
-The 75% retained go on to have children of their own thus decline is slower than one might imagine at a first glance.
+The 75% retained go on to have children of their own.
+Thus, decline is slower than one might imagine at a first glance.

-- Just because a church is declining slowly, it does not mean it does not have a crisis.
+• Just because a church is declining slowly does not mean it does not face a crisis.
 Maybe it has small losses and no enthusiasts.
-The only measure of a church’s health (from the point of view of growth) is the level of enthusiasm of the enthusiasts.
+The only measure of a church’s health (from a growth perspective) is the level of enthusiasm among the enthusiasts.
 Is there enough reproduction potential for them to increase the number of enthusiasts?